-We passionately believe that the girls sitting in our classrooms right now will be the women walking tall through the corridors of power tomorrow.
-To facilitate this process, we offer outstanding leadership opportunities in the Sixth Form – but we also make sure that girls don’t have to wait until they’re in Year 12 before they start gaining leadership experience.
+We passionately believe that the young people sitting in our classrooms right now will be the women walking tall through the corridors of power tomorrow.
+To facilitate this process, we offer outstanding leadership opportunities in the Sixth Form – but we also make sure that girls don’t have to wait until they’re in Sixth Form before they start gaining leadership experience.